mbarker84/css-irl-eleventy/src/posts/finding-an-elements-nearest-relative-positioned-ancestor.md

 retrieves its position value.

-If that element’s position is something other than `relative`, we can do the same thing again and keep going up the DOM tree until we find our relative-positioned ancestor.
-If we’re feeling particularly clever (I’m not), perhaps we could even write a function to recursively search through the DOM for us!
-There are a couple of caveats: `offsetParent` will return null if the element has its postion set to `fixed` or itself or its parent has `display: none`.
-[See MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/offsetParent) for details.
+There are a couple of caveats: `offsetParent` will return null if the element has its postion set to `fixed` or itself or its parent has `display: none`. ([See MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/offsetParent) for details.)

+In my experience `position: relative` is most commonly used for offsetting a descendent (as in the example I’ve used), but it’s worth bearing in mind that `fixed` or `sticky` values will also permit the behaviour — but perhaps those elements are a little easier to spot in the browser!